philiphendry/blog/_posts/2011-03-23-configuring-event-log-permission-for-asp-net-applications.markdown

 slug: configuring-event-log-permission-for-asp-net-applications
 title: Configuring Event Log Permission for Asp.net applications
 wordpress_id: 350
-categories:
+tags:
-- ASP.NET
+- asp-net
-- Security
+- security
 ---

 I’ve been having some problems with writing to a custom event log as well as the standard ‘Application’ event log where it failed with the following error :